 Maned Wolves and the Lobeira Fruit

-The seeds of the lobeira fruit pass through the wolf's digestive tract and drop on to the ground with the feces.
-Researchers have discovered that the journey through the wolf's body helps the seeds to germinate.
-This is important for both the wolves and the other animals that eat the lobeira fruit.
+The seeds of the lobeira fruit pass through the canid's digestive tract and drop on to the ground with the feces.
+Researchers have discovered that the journey through the animal's body helps the seeds to germinate.
+This is important for both the maned wolves and the other animals that eat the lobeira fruit.

 The Maned Wolf in the Wild

-If two wolves from different territories meet, they may arch their backs and erect their manes in threatening postures.
-Each wolf tries to intimidate the other.
-If this plan fails, the wolves may snarl and attack each other.
+If two animals from different territories meet, they may arch their backs and erect their manes in threatening postures.
+Each animal tries to intimidate the other.
+If this plan fails, the pair may snarl and attack each other.
 Zoos have to be careful how they group maned wolves in enclosures in order to prevent unfriendly interactions.

 A Barking Maned Wolf

-The female wolf gives birth to a litter of one to five pups after a gestation period of sixty to sixty-five days.
+The female gives birth to a litter of one to five pups after a gestation period of sixty to sixty-five days.
 The pups are born in a den above ground, which is created in thick patches of tall grass or in scrub.
 There are one to five pups in the litter.
-They have black fur instead of the characteristic colours of the adult wolves.
+They have black fur instead of the characteristic colours of the adults.

 The pups rely on their mother's milk for about a month and are then introduced to regurgitated food.
 The adult colours begin to appear when the youngsters are two to three months old.
 The elongated legs develop a little later.

 Maned wolves are considered to be adults at one year of age.
 In the wild, they probably leave their mother at this stage.
 They don't reproduce until they are about two years old, however.